Shubhamvis98/network-scanner/README.md

-# Port Scanner - A Nmap Front-End
+# Port Scanner - An Nmap Front-End